 Like the original test, the Shipley-2 measures two aspects of cognition:

-Because it assesses both kinds of ability, the Shipley-2 may be used not only to obtain a quick estimate of overall intelligence but also to reveal cognitive impairment.
-Research shows that crystallised ability is relatively stable, while fluid reasoning is affected by aging, injury and psychopathology.
-By uncovering discrepancies between the two, the Shipley-2 may provide evidence of cognitive deterioration.
+Because it assesses both kinds of ability, the Shipley-2 can be used not only to obtain a quick estimate of overall intelligence but also to reveal cognitive impairment.
+Research shows that crystallised ability is relatively stable, while fluid reasoning is affected by ageing, injury, and psychopathology.
+By uncovering discrepancies between the two, the Shipley-2 can provide evidence of cognitive deterioration.

 Two Options for Measuring Fluid Ability